Transporting Cardboard Carton and Boxes

-Cardboard boxes need to be packed securely with adequate support for its journey.
+Cardboard boxes need to be packed securely with adequate support before sending.
 It is not enough for the boxes to be conditionally supported, eg. as long as they remain stationary throughout the journey, or as long as the handler picks it up a particular way.
 Once it has left your door, it needs to be able to withstand a reasonable amount of handling while still supporting the contents and staying closed.

 Fill Empty Spaces with Gap Fillers

 Avoid any gaps inside your cartons or boxes to prevent damage or movement in transit.
-Prevent your goods from sliding around within the cardboard carton by filling the gaps with newspaper, butchers paper or another void filler.
+Prevent your goods from sliding around within the cardboard carton by filling the gaps with newspaper, butchers paper or another void filler before you send them.
 Polystyrene foam is also used to restrict the movement of goods and can help to hold items in place.
 Goods that have not been packed adequately to prevent movement inside the box can result in items moving and breaking out of the carton.

 Packing Fragile Goods

 Take extra care with fragile items.
-These must be packed in some sort of cushioning or shock absorbent material, such as bubble wrap and placed in sealed cartons.
+These must be packed in some sort of cushioning or shock absorbent material such as bubble wrap, and placed in sealed cartons.
 Fragile items should be boxed separately to heavy or incompatible items.
+It is your responsibility to suitably package the fragile item and label the carton as ‘fragile’ to ensure care is taken when transporting.

 Carton Weight and Size limits